Scafe | Reading to Resist | Buch | 978-1-032-54629-2 | sack.de

 Weitere Infos & Material

 Introduction 1.
 Resisting Voicelessness: Contemporary Black British Women’s Autobiography 2.
-Wrongdoing and Repair in the work of Yvvette Edwards, Diana Evans, Zadie Smith and Nadifa Mohamed 3.
-“Saying Madness”: Jacqueline Roy’s The Fat Lady Sings and the fiction of Diana Evans 4.
-Parting the Veil, Re-writing and Re-purposing the Past: Laura Fish’s Strange Music (2009) and Sara Collins’ The Confession of Frannie Langton 5.
-Mobility, Achievement, and Failure: Buchi Emecheta’s Head Above Water (1986), Zadie Smith’s NW (2012), Zadie Smith’s Swing Time (2016) and Natasha Brown’s Assembly (2021)
+Wrongdoing and Repair in the Work of Yvvette Edwards, Zadie Smith and Nadifa Mohamed 3.
+“Saying Madness”: Jacqueline Roy’s The Fat Lady Sings and the Fiction of Diana Evans 4.
+Parting the Veil, Re-writing and Re-purposing the Past: Laura Fish’s Strange Music and Sara Collins’s The Confession of Frannie Langton 5.
+Mobility, Achievement, and Failure: Buchi Emecheta’s Head above Water, Zadie Smith’s NW, Swing Time, and Natasha Brown’s Assembly

-Suzanne Scafe is a Visiting Professor at Vrije University, Brussels.
+Suzanne Scafe is Visiting Professor at Vrije University, Brussels.
 She has taught at several Universities in Europe and in London, UK and written several journal articles and book chapters on the work of a wide range of African-diasporic writers.
 She is the author of Teaching Black Literature and co-author of The Heart of the Race: Black Women’s Lives in Britain.

 Ihre Fragen, Wünsche oder Anmerkungen